5secondmemory/Portfolio/README.md

 ### Projects
 ### [The Determinants of House Pricing](https://github.com/Will-Munson/Portfolio/blob/main/Projects/The%20Determinants%20of%20House%20Pricing%20(2).pdf)

->Prices of homes based on their proximity to local elementary schools. <br/> Given house prices are higher near Edison Elementary, this must be a prestigious school in the area.
+>In this project, we take a look into each and every factor that goes into the overall price of housing.
+The box plot down below shows the prices of homes based on their proximity to local elementary schools in the area. <br/> Given house prices are higher near Edison Elementary, this must be a prestigious school in the area.
 <figure>
   <img src="Images/House pricing by Elementary School.png" class="img-responsive" alt="">
 </figure>